-TL;DR: Wash your face, rub in a non-inflammatory shaving cream or soap.
+TL;DR: Wash your face, rub in a non-inflammatory shave cream.
 Enjoy.

 What to do before you shave